Exabyte-io/documentation/docs/properties-directory/structural/final-structure.md

 ## Viewer

-The final [material structure](../../materials/overview.md), computed as part of a simulation [Job](../../jobs/overview.md), can be inspected under an instance of the [Materials Viewer interface](../../materials/ui/viewer.md) within the [Results Tab](../../jobs/ui/results-tab.md) of the corresponding [Job Viewer](../../jobs/ui/viewer.md).
+The final [crystal structure](../../materials/overview.md), computed as part of a simulation [Job](../../jobs/overview.md), can be inspected under an instance of the [Materials Viewer interface](../../materials/ui/viewer.md) within the [Results Tab](../../jobs/ui/results-tab.md) of the corresponding [Job Viewer](../../jobs/ui/viewer.md).

 We refer to this interface as the "Final Structure Viewer" in this particular context.